 Vijay B. Samant joined us as President and Chief Executive Officer in November 2000.
-Previously, he held various positions at Merck, from 1977 to 2000.
+Prior to joining us, he had 23 years of diverse U.S. and international sales, marketing, operations, and business development experience with Merck & Co., Inc. ("Merck").
 From 1998 to 2000, he was Chief Operating Officer of the Merck Vaccine Division.
 From 1990 to 1998, he served in the Merck Manufacturing Division as Vice President of Vaccine Operations, Vice President of Business Affairs and Executive Director of Materials Management.
-From 1977 to 1990, Mr. Samant held a variety of positions of increasing responsibility in manufacturing, process engineering, production planning and control, business development and loss prevention in several Merck operating divisions.
-Mr. Samant holds a bachelor's degree in chemical engineering from the University of Bombay, India, an M.S. degree in chemical engineering from Columbia University and an M.B.A. degree from the Sloan School of Management at the Massachusetts Institute of Technology.
-Mr. Samant is a director of the Aeras Global TB Vaccine Foundation, a not-for-profit organization working to develop tuberculosis vaccines, and is on the board of trustees of the National Foundation for Infectious Diseases and the International Vaccine Institute in Seoul, South Korea.
+Mr. Samant holds a master's degree in management studies from the Sloan School of Management at MIT, a master's degree in chemical engineering from Columbia University, and a bachelor's degree in chemical engineering from the University of Bombay, University Department of Chemical Technology.
+Mr. Samant has been a member of the board of directors of Raptor Pharmaceutical Corporation since 2011, and was a member of the board of directors for BioMarin Pharmaceutical Inc. from 2002 to 2004.
+Mr. Samant was a Director of the Aeras Global TB Vaccine Foundation from 2001 to 2010; a member of the Board of Trustees for the National Foundation for Infectious Diseases from 2003 to 2012; and a member of the Board of Trustees for the International Vaccine Institute in Seoul, Korea from 2008 to 2012.

-Directors Continuing in Office Until the 2012 Annual Meeting
+Directors Continuing in Office Until the 2015 Annual Meeting

-R. Gordon Douglas, M.D., is currently serving as a member of the Board of Directors for Middlebrook Pharmaceuticals Inc., NovaDigm Therapeutics, and Aeras International TB Vaccine Foundation.
-Dr. Douglas served on the Board of Directors of IOMAI Corporation from 2002 to 2008.
-He is currently a consultant to the Dale and Betty Bumpers Vaccine Research Center at the National Institutes of Health, and is an Adjunct

-Professor of Medicine at Cornell University Medical College.
+R. Gordon Douglas, M.D., currently serves as the chairman of the board of directors for Aeras and as chairman of the board of directors for NovaDigm Therapeutics Inc. Dr. Douglas also serves as a member of the board of directors of Protein Sciences Corporation.
+Dr. Douglas served on the boards of directors of Middlebrook Pharmaceuticals Inc. from 2000 to 2010 and IOMAI Corporation from 2002 to 2008.
+Dr. Douglas consulted for the Dale and Betty Bumpers Vaccine Research Center at the National Institutes of Health from 1999 to 2011.
+He is currently an Emeritus Professor of Medicine at Weill Cornell Medical College.
 Dr. Douglas retired in April 1999 from Merck, where he had been President of the Merck Vaccine Division since 1991 and a member of the Merck Management Committee.
 Prior to joining Merck, Dr. Douglas was Chairman of the Department of Medicine and Physician-in-Chief at the New York Hospital-Cornell Medical Center, and he held earlier teaching, research and administrative posts at the University of Rochester Medical Center and Baylor College of Medicine.

 He holds a bachelor's degree from Princeton University and an M.D. degree from Cornell University Medical College.
 Dr. Douglas received his medical staff training at The New York Hospital and Johns Hopkins Hospital and is Board Certified in Internal Medicine.
 He is a member of the Institute of Medicine, the Association of American Physicians, the Infectious Diseases Society of America and numerous other organizations.